-Click here for PDF: Updated NI 43-101 EL RAYO PROJECT REPORT
+Click here for PDF: NI 43-101 El Rayo Project Report

 Click here for PDF: Location, History and Geology

-The El Rayo Project, located south of the town of Guachinango in Jalisco, Mexico is the site of some of the earliest silver mining in Mexico.
-The Project hosts numerous mineralized structures where silver, gold and lead have been extracted from 16 known underground mines, beginning in the mid-1500’s.
+The El Rayo Project is located near the town of Guachinango in Jalisco, Mexico and is the site of some of the earliest silver mining in Mexico.
+The Project hosts numerous mineralized structures where silver, gold and lead were extracted from several underground mines, beginning in the mid-1500's.

 Soltoro acquired the Project in 2005 and began drilling in 2007.
-From 2007 through 2010, Soltoro’s primary focus was on the Las Bolas, El Rayo and Highway structures, where much of Soltoro’s current silver resource is located and, silver and gold mineralization have been traced over an aggregate distance of five kilometers.
-During this time, general prospecting was also performed resulting in the identification of several additional exploration targets.
+From 2007 through 2010, Soltoro's primary focus was on the Las Bolas, Catarina-El Rayo and Highway structures, where much of Soltoro's current silver resource is located.
+Silver and gold mineralization have been traced in these structures over an aggregate distance of more than five kilometers.

-In December of 2011, Soltoro released an updated NI 43-101-compliant resource estimate, completed by Roscoe Postle Associates Inc. The resource estimate includes an updated estimate of the Las Bolas structure and the Highway Zone as well as the initial resource for the La Soledad structure.
+In December of 2011, Soltoro released an updated NI 43-101-compliant resource estimate, completed by Roscoe Postle Associates Inc. The resource estimate includes an updated estimate for the Las Bolas and Highway areas as well as the initial resource for the La Soledad structure.
 No work was done in the El Rayo gold zone so the El Rayo gold resource remains unchanged from the resource completed in June of 2011.
 The 2011 drilling, coupled with higher metallurgical recoveries for La Soledad, resulted in roughly a 25% increase in the measured and indicated silver resource at El Rayo.
-The results of the current resource are reported below.
-The 2012 NI 43-101 Technical Report is available on SEDAR.
+The results of the current NI 43-101 silver resource are reported below:

 | Average Grade